 This quick and easy chicken brine recipe is made with onions, fresh herbs, carrots, and celery.
-These classic flavors are well suited for baked and smoked whole chickens, chicken thighs, or chicken breasts.
+These classic flavors are well suited for a roasted or smoked whole chicken, chicken thighs, or chicken breasts.
 Believe us when we say that this brine is your best odds of producing a moist, juicy, and tender cooked chicken!

 While this might seem like an extra step in the cooking process, it is well worth it.